-The world of IT is in a constant flux.
-Technology is being developed quicker than ever, everything tends to be slicker, smaller, more agile and funky.
-These changes bring new opportunities both for fresh CTOs, established professionals and experienced senior developers.
+The world of IT is in constant flux.
+Technology is being developed quicker than ever, everything tends to be slicker, smaller, more agile, and funky.
+These changes bring new opportunities both for fresh CTOs, established professionals, and experienced web app developers.
 For many developers and managers, it is the right moment to think about their self-development and consider setting professional goals.

 But honestly, in the end, everything lies in your hands.
 For example, young, inexperienced developers should choose what area they want to specialize in, IT team leaders should be brave enough to take responsibility for their team, and everyone is to be focused on successful project release.